To ensure school staff understand their supervision and yard duty responsibilities.

 The principal is responsible for ensuring that there is a well-organised and responsive system of supervision in place during school hours, and on school excursions and camps.

-This policy applies to all teaching and non-teaching staff at Frankston Special Developmental School (FSDS), including education support staff, casual relief teachers and volunteers.
+This policy applies to all teaching and non-teaching staff at Frankston Special Developmental School (FSDS), including education support staff, casual relief teachers, visiting teachers and volunteers.

 School staff are responsible for following reasonable and lawful instructions from the principal, including instructions to provide supervision to students at specific dates, time and places.